 "He could lift the team and carry the team from whatever position he played but the feature now is about the team and he's in a structure he's happy with.

 "He's got some top talents around him that can exploit his qualities along with his intelligence and reading of the game.
 His physical condition in the role is very good as well.
 I could see him playing in there because of those playmaking skills.
 He can orchestrate the game."

 Not that his defensive record implies that he would otherwise be vulnerable, though.
-Gerrard's reading of the game, so praised by Rodgers, has put him in the right place at the right time to make 15 blocks, tied for sixth-best for midfielders, while he has won 58.5 percent of his duels.
+Gerrard's reading of the game, so praised by Rodgers, has put him in the right place at the right time to make 15 blocks, joint-sixth-best for midfielders, while he has won 58.5% of his duels.

 All of this while his dominance at dead-ball situations has only increased.
-From the penalty spot, the Liverpool captain has been deadly, netting 10 of his 11 spot kicks, while his eight assists from set plays are three more than anyone else in the league.
-For all of the brilliance of Suarez et al up front, the Reds would not be where they are now without those seven goals from center back Martin Skrtel — and Gerrard is largely responsible for them all.
+From the penalty spot, the Liverpool captain has been deadly, netting 10 of his 11 spot-kicks, while his eight assists from set-plays are three more than anyone else in the league.
+For all of the brilliance of Suarez et al up front, the Reds would not be where they are now without those seven goals from centre-back Martin Skrtel – and Gerrard is largely responsible for them all.

-After so many years of increasingly futile toil to bring the title back to Liverpool, he would be the sentimental choice for Player of the Year — ahead of other nominees Eden Hazard, Adam Lallana, Daniel Sturridge, Suarez and Toure — but his performances stand above that cheap consideration.
+After so many years of increasingly futile toil to bring the title back to Liverpool, he would be the sentimental choice for Player of the Year but his performances stand above that cheap consideration.
 He has been as influential as anyone in the Premier League in 2013-14, just when it looked like he might soon teeter into irrelevance.
 He would be a worthy winner.

 All stats via Opta